What Are SSRIs?

 Types of SSRIs

-Most people who use SSRI antidepressants don’t have major problems, but every kind of medical treatment carries some risk.
+Most people who use SSRI drugs don’t get major side effects, but every kind of medical treatment carries some risk.
 The possible side effects of these antidepressants include:

 - Blurred vision